Finding a Top Financial Advisor Firm in Los Angeles, California

 This list of the top 10 financial advisor firms in Los Angeles considers all U.S. Securities and Exchange Commission (SEC)-registered firms in the city, as these firms are all bound by a fiduciary duty to act in their clients’ best interests.
 From those firms, SmartAsset eliminated any firms that had disciplinary issues, lacked financial planners or did not manage individual accounts.
 We then sorted the remaining firms according to assets under management.
 The firm with the most assets under management ranks first, while the firm with the least ranks last.

-Aspirant, LLC, a fee-only firm with a $1.5 million account minimum, is by far the largest firm on this list.
-The firm has 86 advisors - more than twice the number of the second-largest firm on this list, Churchill Management Group.
+Aspirant, LLC, a fee-only firm with a $1.50 million account minimum, is by far the largest firm on this list.
+The firm has 86 advisors on staff.

 Aspirant’s advisors boast a slew of certifications.
-The firm has the most certified financial planners of any firm on this list, with 34.
-It also has 12 certified public accountants (CPAs), 12 chartered financial analysts (CFAs), six certified investment management analysts (CIMAs), one certified private wealth advisor (CPWA) and one certified divorce financial analyst (CDFA).
+The firm has the most certified financial planners of any firm on this list, with 33.
+It also has nine chartered financial analysts (CFAs), eight certified public accountants (CPAs), five certified investment management analysts (CIMAs), two chartered alternative investment analysts (CAIAs), one certified divorce financial analyst (CDFA), one certified private wealth advisor (CPWA) and one accredited estate planner (AEP).

 In 2017, Barron’s ranked the firm as one of the top 10 independent registered investment advisor firms.